yaskovdev/blog/_posts/2018-03-19-bullet-proof-way-to-make-sure-you-are-hiring-a-specialist.md

 ---
 layout: post
-title:  "Bullet-Proof Way To Make Sure You Are Hiring A Specialist"
+title:  "Bullet-Proof Way To Weed Out Non-Specialists"
 date:   2018-03-19 11:00:00 +0300
 image: /assets/placeholder.png
 categories: hiring reading
 comments: true
 ---

-To check if a person is a specialist, you have to ask a really simple question: "Could you please recommend a book on your speciality?"
+Imagine you are an interviewer.
+To check if a person is a non-specialist, you have to ask a really simple question: "Could you please recommend a book on your speciality?"

 <img alt="A Specialist" src="{{ site.url }}{{ page.image }}">

 A Scrum Master should be able to name [a book about the Scrum methodology](https://www.amazon.com/Scrum-Breathtakingly-Brief-Agile-Introduction-ebook/dp/B007P5N8D4/ref=sr_1_4?s=books&ie=UTF8&qid=1521386327&sr=1-4&keywords=scrum) _immediately_.
 A Microservices Specialist — [about microservices](https://www.amazon.com/Spring-Microservices-Action-John-Carnell/dp/1617293989/ref=sr_1_5?s=books&ie=UTF8&qid=1521386408&sr=1-5&keywords=microservices).
 A QA Engineer — [about testing](https://www.amazon.com/Friendly-Introduction-Software-Testing-ebook/dp/B01BCPXLHU/ref=sr_1_2?s=books&ie=UTF8&qid=1521386486&sr=1-2&keywords=quality+assurance+testing).
 I guess you've got my point.
-If a person says “Sam Newman, [Microservices](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358)”, you have a good chance that he is a microservices specialist.
-If he says “I read articles on the internet” or “I read answers on StackOverflow” — beware of his lies.
+If a person says “Sam Newman, [Building Microservices](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358)”, you have a good chance that he is a microservices specialist.
+If he says “I read articles on the Internet” or “I read answers on Stack Overflow” — beware of his lies.

-This approach is very useful if you have a lot of candidates to interview because it allows you to save quite much time.
+This approach is especially useful if you have a lot of candidates to interview because it allows you to save quite much time.

 So, the necessary part of being a specialist is _reading books on the speciality_.